larammerce/docs/8.x/theme-development/products.md

 [[toc]]

-The **product** is a Laravel model and is attached to a table called database **products**, where Larammerce intends to explore its fields and properties with you.
+The `Product` is a Laravel model, and it's attached to a table named `products`.
+And this document is going to explain the model in a nutshell and help you use it correctly.

 When it comes to displaying product information on a website, you should use the tools and solutions that the Larammerce team explains in this document.

 ### Product properties table

-The product model includes a series of **properties**, which Larammerce presented to you in the tables below, along with its explanation and datatype.
+The product model includes a series of **properties**, which Larammerce presented to you in the table below, along with its explanation and datatype.

 Num   |Property               | Datatype    |Description
 ------|-----------------------|-------------|-------------